johnbywater/dcbdb/README.md

-# DCBDB - Distributed Content-Based Database
+# DCBDB - Event Store for Dynamic Consistency Boundaries

-DCBDB is a distributed content-based database with a gRPC interface.
+DCBDB is an event store designed for dynamic consistency boundaries with a gRPC interface.
+It provides a robust foundation for event-driven architectures where consistency boundaries may shift based on business requirements.

 ## Quick Start